PKU-ML/TERD/BadDiffusion/README.md

 **CELEBA-HQ dataset**

-An example of the backdoor training Script:
+An example of the backdoor training Script (Require 2*A100 80G):
 ```
 # Trigger: GLASSES